Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Method

-Formally, let the embodied agent at time step $t$ be represented as:
+Formally, let the Embodied Agent at time step $t$ be represented as:

-where $\mathcal{I}_t$ denotes the agent's current identity and state continuity, $\mathcal{M}_t$ denotes memory and task-relevant context, $\mathcal{G}_t$ denotes active goals, and $\mathcal{P}_t$ denotes the proposed plan or action intention.
+where $\mathcal{I}_t$ denotes the agent's current identity and state continuity, $\mathcal{M}_t$ denotes memory and task-relevant context, $\mathcal{G}_t$ denotes active goals, and $\mathcal{P}_t$ denotes the proposed plan or action intention~\citep{rao1995bdi}.
 The key point is that $\mathcal{P}_t$ is a proposal for execution, not execution itself.

-\subsubsection{Capability Package}
+\paragraph{Capability Package.}

-A capability package is an executable unit that encapsulates a bounded operational function.
+A Capability Package is an executable unit that encapsulates a bounded operational function.
 Depending on the deployment setting, it may contain a robot skill, a motion primitive, a controller wrapper, a tool-use procedure, a perception-action routine, a recovery behavior, or a composite workflow.

-A capability package serves as the boundary between high-level agent intent and concrete execution substrate.
+A Capability Package mediates between high-level agent intent and concrete execution substrate.
 Each package is assumed to expose a machine-readable interface and metadata sufficient for runtime governance.
-We represent a capability package $C_i$ as:
+We represent a Capability Package $C_i$ as:

 where \textbf{name} identifies the capability, \textbf{interface} specifies inputs, outputs, and invocation structure, \textbf{preconditions} define the conditions under which execution is valid, \textbf{postconditions} describe expected outcomes or completion signals, \textbf{permissions} specify required authority or policy scope, \textbf{risk} characterizes operational risk level, \textbf{rollback} specifies whether and how recovery or reversal is supported, and \textbf{env-profile} indicates environment compatibility (e.g., simulation-only, real-robot-allowed, or approval-required).